New Students 2015

 Most international students will travel to the U.S. on an F-1 student visa for which you will need an I-20 Certificate of Eligibility Form.
 A few student will be issued the DS-2019 form in order to enter on J-1 student status if their financial sponsor requires the J-1 visa.
 The I-20/DS-2019 Forms are government documents issued by the Davis IC that indicates you are eligible to apply for an F-1/J-1 student visa.

-After the Davis IC receives your completed AVC, we will process and mail your I-20 or DS-2019 Form to the address you have provided in the application.
+After the Davis IC receives your completed AVC, we will process and mail your I-20 or DS-2019 Form to the address you have provided when you signed up for eShipGlobal mail service.
 After you receive your I-20 / DS-2019 in the mail, you must pay the required SEVIS fee and arrange for an F-1/J-1 visa interview at the nearest U.S. Consulate or Embassy.
 If possible, it is best that you apply for a visa in your home country.
 When we mail the I-20 / DS-2019 Form, we will also send you more detailed instructions for applying for the F-1/ J-1 visa, along with other information to assist you as you prepare for your travels to Princeton.

 Canadian citizens are exempt from applying for an F-1 visa stamp in your passport, however, you must complete the Application for Visa Certificate (AVC) to receive an I-20 Form and pay the SEVIS fee which are required in order to enter the U.S. in F-1 status at a U.S. port-of entry.